mc2-project/opaque-sql/README.md

 After downloading the Opaque codebase, build and test it as follows.

 1. Install dependencies and the [OpenEnclave SDK](https://github.com/openenclave/openenclave/blob/v0.9.x/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md).
-We currently support OE version 0.9 and Ubuntu 18.04.
+We currently support OE version 0.9.0 (so please install with `open-enclave=0.9.0`) and Ubuntu 18.04.

     ```sh
     # For Ubuntu 18.04: